 These keywords will target specific areas from a neighbourhood to a town, city, county or even country.

-Clearly this will be especially useful for smaller business that only operate locally or deliver to specific areas, or where you have bricks-and-mortar premises that your customers need to visit to buy your services.
+Clearly, this will be especially useful for a smaller business that only operates locally or delivers to specific areas, or where you have bricks-and-mortar premises that your customers need to visit to buy your services.

 Having geo-specific keywords not just in your headers and footers but also within your general content will boost your local SEO.
 Geo-targeting keywords usually have low search volumes but tend to closely match searcher intent resulting in a high conversion rate.